COVID: Chinese researchers develop 4-minute PCR test | DW | 08.02.2022

 Researchers said the development of portable tests featuring such technology could enable on-site testing at airports, clinics, emergency departments and at home.
 They added it could also be used for the quick diagnosis of other types of diseases.

-There are countless brands of COVID-19 rapid at-home tests currently on the market t, which vary in accuracy.
+There are countless brands of COVID-19 rapid at-home tests currently on the market, which vary in accuracy.

 Edited by: Carla Bleiker

-Note: This article has been updated to include statements by Andrew Ching, a professor of economics jointly appointed to the Johns Hopkins Department of Economics and the Bloomberg School of Public Health.